 - Supporting people experiencing mental health problems to be physically active through running, whether that is in starting, returning or continuing to run.

-Why run?
 The impact of getting active on mental health is;

 - Reduces Stress